Shreesha99/next-components/README.md

 ```

-> 🎉 Version: **3.1.0**
+> 🎉 Version: **3.2.0**
-> ✨ New in this release: Add Carousel and card components with multiple variants
+> ✨ New in this release: This update brings some UI improvements to multiple components check github commits for further details